Indos in colonial history: The colonial position of Indos

-The need for a sizeable European population to administer the vast region of the East Indies did however initially steer colonial policies to stimulate inter-marriage of European men with native women.
+The need for a sizeable European population to administer the vast region of the East Indies did, however, initially steer colonial policies to stimulate inter-marriage of European men with native women.
 Up to the 19th century, Indos often occupied the role of 'Resident', 'Assistant Resident' or 'Controleur'.
 Colonial legislation allowed for assimilation of the relatively large racially mixed Indo population into the European stratosphere of the colonial hierarchy.
 The official judicial (and racial) division had three layers where the top layer of Europeans in fact included a majority of Indo Europeans.
-Subsequently, these Eurasians were not registered as a separate ethnic group, but were included in the European head count, unlike the practice in other colonies such as South Africa which had a strict policy of ‘Apartheid’ (i.e. stringent racial segregation) under which mixed race people were put in the separate legal class of Coloureds.
+Subsequently, these Eurasians were not registered as a separate ethnic group, but were included in the European head count, unlike the practice in other colonies such as South Africa which had a strict policy of 'Apartheid' (i.e. stringent racial segregation) under which mixed race people were put in the separate legal class of Coloureds.

 While in the VOC era of the previous centuries, religion was the most important colonial touchstone for measuring social and legal status, in the 19th century religion made way for racial criteria.
 In comparison to the British Indies and overall colonialism worldwide, strictly speaking the Dutch version of colonial policies and legislation did not maintain a so-called colour line.
 In comparison to Catholic colonial powers there was a lesser degree of missionary zealotry.
-However, it cannot be maintained that the actual expatriate colonists did not share similarly racist values and beliefs along the line of pseudo scientific theories based on proto-social Darwinism, placing the white Caucasian race at the top of society i.e. 'naturally' in charge of dominating and civilizing non white populations.
+However, it cannot be maintained that the actual expatriate colonists did not share similarly racist values and beliefs along the line of pseudo-scientific theories based on proto-social Darwinism, placing the white Caucasian race at the top of society, i.e. 'naturally' in charge of dominating and civilising non-white populations.
 Also, in the Dutch East Indies colonial practice was based on these typical values leading to cultural hegemony and chauvinism as seen in colonies around the world.
-So even though there was in fact no official ‘colour line’ excluding Indo Eurasians, there certainly has always been a ‘shade bar’.
+So even though there was in fact no official 'colour line' excluding Indo Eurasians, there certainly has always been a 'shade bar'.
 What in comparison to other colonial powers of the time sometimes looked like a liberal and even modern attitude towards race mixing, was basically grounded in Dutch pragmatism and opportunism.

-The process of colonisation imposed Dutch economic and cultural domination over the resources, labor and markets of the East Indies.
+The process of colonisation imposed Dutch economic and cultural domination over the resources, labour and markets of the East Indies.
 It dominated to a high degree its organisational and socio-cultural structures and to a lesser degree its religious and linguistic structures.
 The pragmatic and opportunistic colonial policy and cultural perception regarding the Indo Eurasians varied throughout history.
-Overall the Dutch were careful not to totally alienate the Eurasian community, by far the largest segment of European society.
+Overall, the Dutch were careful not to totally alienate the Eurasian community, by far the largest segment of European society.
 Towards the end of the colonial period the Indo-Eurasian mix culture came under exceeding pressure to assimilate completely into Dutch imposed culture.